How to Clean an Inflatable Kayak (May 2026) Expert Guide

 What You'll Need: Essential Cleaning Supplies

 Before we dive in, let's gather your arsenal.
-I keep all this stuff in a plastic tub in my garage:
+I keep all this stuff in a plastic tub in my garage so it's ready to go:

 Basic Cleaning Kit: